zhipengbird/SVProgressHUD-BM/README.md

 });
 ```

-the instance method is the same as class method
+the instance method is the same as class method, go [SVProgressHUD](https://github.com/SVProgressHUD/SVProgressHUD) page for more SVProgressHUD usage